Matrix Formulae and Skein Relations for Quasi-Cluster Algebras: Expansion formula via snake and band graphs for non-orientable surfaces

 We glue tiles together in a particular way to obtain a snake or band graph.
-In particular, a snake or band graph can be thought of as a sequence of tiles glued along either the North or East edge of the previous tile.
-We describe how to construct a snake graph from an arc on a triangulated orientable surface.
+In particular, a~snake or band graph can be thought of as a~sequence of tiles glued along either the North or East edge of the previous tile.
+We describe how to construct a~snake graph from an arc on a~triangulated orientable surface.

-\begin{definition} Let $\gamma$ be an arc overlayed on a triangulation $T$ of an orientable surface $\SM$.
-The \emph{snake graph associated to $\gamma$} is a sequence of tiles $\mathcal{G}_\gamma = (G_1, \dots, G_d)$ where \begin{itemize} \item the tiles $G_i$ correspond to the arc $\tau_i$ of $T$ that $\gamma$ intersects; \item and we attach $G_i$ to $G_{i+1}$ along the unique shared edge of the local quadrilaterals containing $\tau_i$ and $\tau_{i+1}$. \end{itemize} Label the N, E, S, W edges of each tile with the corresponding arcs in the local quadrilateral so that the relative orientation of the tiles alternate, see \cite{MSW11, Wil19} for details. \end{definition}
+\begin{Definition} Let $\gamma$ be an arc overlayed on a triangulation $T$ of an orientable surface $\SM$.
+The \emph{snake graph associated to $\gamma$} is a sequence of tiles $\mathcal{G}_\gamma = (G_1, \dots, G_d)$ where \begin{itemize}\itemsep=0pt \item the tiles $G_i$ correspond to the arc $\tau_i$ of $T$ that $\gamma$ intersects, \item and we attach $G_i$ to $G_{i+1}$ along the unique shared edge of the local quadrilaterals containing~$\tau_i$ and $\tau_{i+1}$. \end{itemize} Label the $N$, $E$, $S$, $W$ edges of each tile with the corresponding arcs in the local quadrilateral so that the relative orientation of the tiles alternate, see \cite{MSW11, Wil19} for details. \end{Definition}

 We now give the definition of a band graph associated to a one-sided closed curve as in \cite{Wil19}.
+We suppress explicit examples until later sections of the paper, see Figure~\ref{fig:MWBand}.